 St. Lawrence Dentistry is uniquely positioned to serve the Mississauga community as we are licensed by the Royal College of Dental Surgeons of Ontario to provide Dentistry Asleep.
-This is in conjunction with prominent Board Certified.

-In a previous article “Preparing for Dentistry Asleep”, we have reviewed appropriate information needed to prepare for sedation (sleep) dentistry.
-This post continues on with this subject and focuses on what you can expect during your visit to St. Lawrence Dentistry for Dentistry Asleep.
+In another, Preparing for Dentistry Asleep, we reviewed some of the information needed to prepare you for sedation (sleep) dentistry.
+This post continues with this subject and focuses on what you can expect during your visit to St. Lawrence Dentistry for Dentistry Asleep.

 Most patients, especially children, toss/turn, stretch out their arms, roll their eyes, and their breathing patterns will change as they are going off to sleep.

-Please be aware that there may be delays during surgery and patients (parents or others) should clear their schedule of any other appointments or commitments on the date of surgery.
+Please be aware that there may be delays during surgery, and patients (parents or others) should clear their schedule of any other appointments or commitments on the date of surgery.

 After the surgery, we will review a host of instructions with you and your caregiver.
 To see some of the aftercare protocol following sedation dentistry at our Mississauga Office, please visit us here:

 We want you or your child to have a comfortable visit to our office for sedation dentistry.
 Knowing what will happen on the day of your sleep dentistry appointment will make you more at ease as our regular protocols will not be surprising.
 If you would like further information about sedation (sleep) dentistry, please call our office.